Making Teeth Fun!

 Kids’ Complete Checkups

 Regular dental exams are an important part of preventive care for children.
-As with adults, we recommend they visit the dentist every six months.
+As with adults, we recommend kids visit the dentist every six months for an exam and cleaning.

 During the exam, the dentist or hygienist will clean their teeth and evaluate your child’s risk of cavities.
 If necessary, the exam may include X-rays.
 The dentist or hygienist may also discuss diet and oral hygiene and educate you and your child on proper brushing and flossing.